spotlightpa/poor-richard/content/news/2020-11-10-SPLELECTION11.md

 +++
 arc-id = "WKZ2NVIWANAW5E3DIIDKSJED2U"
-internal-id = "SPLELECTION11"
-internal-budget = ""
-image = "external/cwszvjdnvs3e3q3ge64y5wjjx0.jpeg"
-image-description = "Roughly two dozen lawmakers called for the creation of an investigatory committee with subpoena power to conduct an immediate audit, saying they had fielded widespread doubts about the fairness of the Nov.
-3 presidential election." image-caption = "" image-credit = "Amanda Berg / For Spotlight PA" image-size = "" published = 2020-11-10T21:41:34Z slug = "pennsylvania-election-2020-investigation-republicans-audits" authors = ["Cynthia Fernandez", "Marie Albiges"] byline = "Cynthia Fernandez of Spotlight PA and Marie Albiges for Spotlight PA" title = "Pa.
-GOP lawmakers to probe unverified fraud claims in election they largely won" subtitle = "" description = "While Pennsylvania already conducts post-election audits, Republicans say they will launch hearings to investigate what took place on Nov.
-3." blurb = "While Pennsylvania already conducts post-election audits, Republicans say they will launch hearings to investigate what took place on Nov.
-3." kicker = "Elections" topics = ["Elections"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Cynthia Fernandez", "Marie Albiges"] blurb = "While Pennsylvania already conducts post-election audits, Republicans say they will launch hearings to investigate what took place on Nov.
+3." byline = "Cynthia Fernandez of Spotlight PA and Marie Albiges for Spotlight PA" description = "While Pennsylvania already conducts post-election audits, Republicans say they will launch hearings to investigate what took place on Nov.
+3." image = "external/cwszvjdnvs3e3q3ge64y5wjjx0.jpeg" image-credit = "Amanda Berg / For Spotlight PA" image-description = "Roughly two dozen lawmakers called for the creation of an investigatory committee with subpoena power to conduct an immediate audit, saying they had fielded widespread doubts about the fairness of the Nov.
+3 presidential election." internal-id = "SPLELECTION11" kicker = "Elections" modal-exclude = false no-index = false published = 2020-11-10T16:41:34-05:00 slug = "pennsylvania-election-2020-investigation-republicans-audits" suppress-featured = false title = "Pa.
+GOP lawmakers to probe unverified fraud claims in election they largely won" topics = ["Elections"]
 +++

 <i>This article is made possible through </i><a href="http://votebeat.org/"><i>Votebeat</i></a><i>, a nonpartisan reporting project covering local election integrity and voting access.
 This article is available for reprint under the terms of </i><a href="https://www.votebeat.org/pages/republishing"><i>Votebeat’s republishing policy</i></a><i>.</i>